Last Updated: January 6, 2025

 All pension-related matters will be dealt with after the strike ends.

-Faculty on LTD who are paid by Sunlife will continue to be paid, and will not have to participate in the strike.
-Faculty on LTD who are using sick days will not be able to use sick days, but will be able to claim EI sick benefits.
+Faculty on LTD who are paid by Sunlife will continue to be paid and will not be impacted by the strike.
+Faculty on LTD who are using sick days will not be able to use sick days during the strike.
+Faculty will not receive strike pay from OPSEU – they will receive our Local strike pay top up without doing strike duties and will be able to claim Employment Insurance (EI) sick benefits.

-For faculty who are currently on vacation, vacation stops if we start the picket strike.
-You would participate in strike duties, just like your colleagues.
+For faculty who are currently on vacation, your vacation ends when we start our full strike, and you are welcome to participate in strike duties.
 Any remaining days owed should be still available to faculty when the strike is over.

 Shifts begin when you SIGN IN, and end when you SIGN OUT.
 Hours are logged in increments of 0.5 hours.
 Twenty (20) hours worked counts as one full week of strike duties completed.
 Minimum shift length is four (4) hours.
 Faculty may work more than 4 hours in a day if they so choose.
 Pay will be pro-rated for weekly shifts totaling less than 20 hours.
 Hours cannot be carried forward.